Asthma Treatment & Management

 Nocturnal Asthma

 Nocturnal asthma is a significant clinical problem that should be addressed aggressively.
 Peak-flow meters should be used to allow objective evaluation of symptoms and interventions.
 Sleep apnea, symptomatic GERD, and sinusitis should be controlled when present.
-Medications should be appropriately timed, and consideration should be given to the use of a long-acting inhaled or oral beta2 agonist, a leukotriene modifier, and inhaled corticosteroids.
+Medications should be appropriately timed, and consideration should be given to the use of a long-acting inhaled or oral beta2 agonist and a leukotriene modifier with inhaled corticosteroids.
 A once-daily sustained-release theophylline preparation and changing the timing of oral corticosteroids to midafternoon can be also be used.

 Previous